Real-hackbard/Bookmark-Checker/README.md

 * [Apple Safari](https://en.wikipedia.org/wiki/Safari_(web_browser))
   * Apple Safari focuses on a more minimalist design with fewer customization options.
 It features a separate "Reading List" for saving pages for offline reading and uses iCloud syncing to keep bookmarks consistent across [macOS](https://en.wikipedia.org/wiki/MacOS) and [iOS devices](https://en.wikipedia.org/wiki/List_of_iPhone_models).

+# Enhanced Functionality:
+Modern browsers expanded bookmarking with features like: - Nested folders (allowing hierarchical organization). - Search within bookmarks (introduced in Firefox 2.0 and Chrome’s Bookmark Manager). - Extensions and APIs (letting third-party tools enhance bookmark management, such as Delicious and Xmarks).

+In the 2000s and 2010s, modern browsers expanded bookmarks with enhanced features like nested folders, searching within bookmarks, and extensions and APIs that allowed third-party tools to enhance bookmark management.
+With the rise of browser accounts in the 2010s, cloud syncing became standard, allowing bookmarks to be backed up and synchronized across multiple devices (e.g., [Firefox Sync](https://en.wikipedia.org/wiki/Firefox_Sync) in 2010, [Chrome Sync](https://en.wikipedia.org/wiki/ChromeOS) in 2008).
+Mobile browsers, like Safari on iOS and Chrome on Android, have since adapted this concept with variations like grid-based layouts and slide-to-access panels (e.g., Edge’s mobile sidebar).